damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

   ```
 What does include the documentation of maintenance instructions?

+1. Introduction of general maintenance of the system
-1. How to identify the defective components?
+2. How to identify the defective components?
    - Outline the main troubleshooting of the system components
    - Identify how to detect a defective component
 2. Repairing the defective components